New Berlin Trail

 The trail follows the old interurban railway route of the Milwaukee Electric Railway & Light Company.
 In 1898, the railway company launched trolley service west toward Waukesha.
 The line was later taken over by the Milwaukee Rapid Transit and Speedrail Company, and shut down in 1951.
 All that remained was the corridor for utilities.

-It is 8.5 miles on the New Berlin and Oak Leaf Trails from Waukesha to Greenfield Park in West Allis.
+It is 8.5 miles on the New Berlin and Oak Leaf Trail from Waukesha to West Allis.

 Efforts to construct a bike trail along this corridor began in the 1970s.
 Plans called for a recreational path to be built along the high-voltage route of the Wisconsin Electric power company, which also paralleled railroad tracks.
 Construction began in 1983, and the trail opened the next year.
 The entire length was paved in 2006, and a new trail section was recently added in Waukesha.
 The 10-foot wide path is flat and in excellent condition.